UBI Quick Guide to Butterfly Gardens

 -

 Bare ground means more unwanted “weeds” and more maintenance.
-Include native grasses in your design to fill space between flowering plants.
+Include native grasses (see Grasses below) in your design to fill space between flowering plants.
 The best butterfly garden designs consist of integrated plant communities, not isolated plants separated by mulch.
 If you’re interested in reading more about this design concept, check out the books: Garden Revolution (L. Weaner & T. Christopher), Planting: a New Perspective (P. Oudolf & B. Kingsbury), and Planting in a Post-Wild World (T. Rainer & C. West).

 -